Pantjiti Mary McLean

 Pantjiti Mary McLean (c.
-1930, Kaltukatjara, Western Australia) is a Ngaatjajarra Aboriginal Australian artist.
+1930 – 1 July 2023) was an Australian Ngaatjajarra Aboriginal artist.

 Life

 Pantjiti Mary McLean was born circa 1930 in Kaltukatjara, Docker River, Western Australia.
 She met her husband Mr. Bates at Blackstone.
 In the 1950s she left the Western Desert walking with her husband and son to the Warburton Ranges, and then to Cosmo Newbury in the Eastern Goldfields.
 According to government policy of that time local Aboriginal children were to be raised and schooled by the missionaries at Mount Margaret Mission where McLean's son went too.
 When McLean's daughter was born, she was also taken away from her.
 While children were at the mission McLean was directed to work on the district sheep station where she chose to be a station hand mustering the sheep.

 In the 1970s McLean moved to the Kalgoorlie Native Reserve, and then in the 1980s to the Ninga Mia Community in Kalgoorlie, where she lived until 2008.
-She now resides at a local aged care home in Kalgoorlie-Boulder.
+She later resided at a local aged care home in Kalgoorlie-Boulder.
+McLean died there on 1 July 2023.